 - Ice cleats: Snow covered trails get be pretty icy in spots, so having strap-on ice cleats for your kid’s hiking boots will make hiking easier and safer.
 If you can’t find spikes small enough, you can also try beginner snowshoes for kids.

-Games and Books for Family Hiking Adventures
+Games and Books for Hiking with Kids

 - Outdoor family scavenger hunt game